Ariel Winter Rocks Coachella Outfit In China, Looks Music Festival-Ready

 Ariel Winter is getting her festival looks ready for Coachella this spring.

-The 2017 Coachella Valley Music and Arts Festival takes place on April 14–16 and April 21–23 in Indio, California, but Ariel Winter is already getting her concert duds ready while she’s halfway across the world.
+The 2017 Coachella Valley Music and Arts Festival takes place on April 14 to 16 and April 21 to 23 in Indio, California, but Ariel Winter is already getting her concert duds ready while she’s halfway across the world.
 While in Japan with boyfriend Levi Meaden, Ariel rocked some new outfits from H&M’s “H&M Loves Coachella” collection.

 And that’s not the only new getup Winter’s been flaunting lately.
 Ever the Instagram star, Ariel showed off a sheer, lacy outfit to her fans on the social media service last week.
 Cigar in hand, Winter apparently snapped the pic while partying in China.
 Are you following Ariel Winter on Instagram?
 Read on to find out about Ariel’s latest looks.